Authentic Cairo: 15 Hidden Gems My Family Taught Me to Love (Beyond the Pyramids)

 It lives in the alleys of Gamaliya, in the school of my childhood, in the literary cafes where my father proposed to my mother and where Naguib Mahfouz wrote.

-Walking through Gamaliya is like smelling the spices mixed with the dust of ancient stones, hearing the call to prayer echoing through the alleys, and entering the pages of a novel, where the passions, dramas, and transformations of a family mirror those of an entire country.
+Walking through Gamaliya means smelling spices mixed with dust of ancient stones, hearing the call to prayer echo through alleyways, and stepping directly into the pages of his novels, where the passions, dramas, and transformations of a family mirror those of an entire country.

-That's why, when I returned to Gamaliya, I felt like I was walking through two novels at once: one masterfully written by Mahfouz, and my own, frozen in time.
+When I returned, I walked through two novels at once: his masterpiece, and my own memory, frozen in time.

 📚 An Egyptian's Guide: A Literary Walking Tour of GamaliyaTo truly step into the pages of Naguib Mahfouz’s Cairo, you need to know where to look.
 Follow this mini-itinerary to explore the heart of his literary world: